IvanFlitcroft/Learning-Javascript/typeCasting.md

 | null| 0 |
 | true/false| 1/0 |
 |string | The string is read “as is”, whitespaces (includes spaces, tabs \t, newlines \n etc.) from both sides are ignored.
 An empty string becomes 0.
 An error gives NaN.|

+With boolean typecasting
+if the value in the method is `0, null, undefined, NaN, "" ` then it will return false, else it will return true